 |Pleadings||Pleadings inform the court and the parties of the issues to be determined at trial.
 At trial, the court will confine the parries’ arguments to matters raised in their pleadings.

-Within a short time of the respondent giving notice of his intention to defend the action (usually 14 days), the applicant must file a statement (statement of claim) setting out the facts that he intends to prove to establish his claim
+Within a short time of the respondent giving notice of its intention to defend the action (usually 14 days), the applicant must file a statement (statement of claim) setting out the facts that are relied on to establish the claim

-The respondent then has a similar time to file a responsive defence and, if he chooses to do so, a cross-claim.
+The respondent then has a similar time to file a responsive defence and, if it chooses to do so, a counterclaim.

-If a cross-claim is filed, the applicant must file a defence to cross-claim.
+If a cross-claim is filed, the applicant must file a defence to counter claim.

 The parties may amend their pleadings although sometimes at late stages only with the leave of the court.